volzbrew/volzbrew.github.io/_posts/2018-11-06-first-brew-day.markdown

 Brewing is FUN, easy, and your very first batch of beer can turn out great!!!
 Just follow the steps below.

-Volz Brew Tip: “The brewing process is quite forgiving, as long as you are diligent with sanitization.” -Uncle Steve
+> “The brewing process is quite forgiving, as long as you are diligent with sanitization.” -Uncle Steve

 Step-by-Step: Extract Brewing